f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

-To see the status of the LACP interfaces run the command **show lacp**.
+To see the status of the LACP interfaces, run the command **show lacp**.
 It is best to widen your terminal screen as the output is dynamic and will display better on a wider terminal screen in more of a table format:

 .. code-block:: bash